Rohit-specs/Indixpert-July2025-Azure-Haven-Hotel/README.md

 - Python 3.12.4 and #(Python 3.4.4 sometimes)
 - JSON for data storage
+- RE for validation
+- Getpass for password masking
 - Colorama for colored terminal output
-- Txt for log storage
+- Txt file for log storage

 ## Project Structure